DQL Function Reference¶

 M::response_time:(stddev(duration)) [1h] BY endpoint

-Calculates the mode (the most frequently occurring value).
+Calculates the mode (most frequent value).

 Syntax: